burger icon

 • Max deposit: No site cap really, but your bank or voucher might act up above a certain amount.

 • Min withdrawal: $100 to cash out-or crypto equivalent.
+Be mindful of the $10 fee for withdrawals under $500.

 • Currencies: AUD only for us, no mucking around with foreign numbers.
 Crypto always gets swapped at the current Aussie rate.